 Students concentrate their course of study in dance, music, and theater; all of which require 20 units of foundational courses on the history of their respective artistic form, on theory and practice of community-based art making, and on behind-the-scenes production work.

-Regardless of concentration students takes 20 units worth of foundational courses on the history of their artistic form, theory and practice of community-based art making, and behind-the-scenes production work.
-Students in all three concentrations enroll in our year-long capstone course, where they design an independent original work of either artistic, scholastic or community-engagement.
+Students in all three concentrations take a year-long capstone course, where they design an independent, original project based either in artistic design, scholastic research, or community-engaged work.
 The remaining units are specific to the technical training for the concentration.

-Each semester, our season has a mix of public concerts, showings, and master classes on-campus as well as performances and collaborative community-based workshops off-campus.
-All department-sponsored ensembles and productions are open to USF students of any major or minor, as well as staff, faculty, and alumni.
+Each semester on-campus, our season has a mix of public concerts, showings, and master classes.
+We have performances and collaborative community-based workshops off-campus, as well.
 Our dance, music, and theater technique/studio classes are open to students at all levels.
+All department-sponsored ensembles and productions are also open to USF students of any major or minor, as well as staff, faculty, and alumni.

 What Can I Do With a PASJ Major?